LeviEmanuele/NewStuff/README.md

 # NewProject

-An incredible project to jumpstart your GitHub repository!
+An incredible massive ball to jumpstart your GitHub repository!

 ## About The Project